Select your base

 As part of the Shropshire Union system, the Chester canal thrived until the end of the First World War, after which it saw very little traffic and the navigation was formally abandoned.

-The route was designated as a cruiseway for boat trips in 1968 and as leisure use of the canals grew, the route was rebranded as “The Llangollen Canal” in the 1980s, becoming one of the most popular UK canals routes for holidaymakers.
+The route was designated as a cruiseway for Llangollen Canal boat trips in 1968 and as leisure use of the canals grew, the route was rebranded as “The Llangollen Canal” in the 1980s, becoming one of the most popular UK canals routes for holidaymakers.
 In 2009, when the 11-mile (18 km) stretch from Gledrid Bridge near Rhoswiel to Horseshoe Falls including Pontcysyllte and Chirk aqueducts was declared a World Heritage site by UNESCO.

 The Dee Bridge in Llangollen